-The next generation of X-Men are, all too often, introduced and then forgotten.
-Worse, some characters — like Nature Girl — have never really had any importance beyond the arc they were introduced in.
+All to often, the next generation of X-Men are introduced and then forgotten.
+Worse, some characters (such as Nature Girl) have never really had any importance beyond the arc they were introduced in.
 In my view, this is one of the fatal flaws of the X-Men franchise, and it's great to see Marvel correct this.
 Generation X is one book that I'll be following for sure!

 5. Tremendous Creative Teams

-We don't yet know the creative teams behind every "ResurrXion" book, but the ones we do are some of the best in the business.
-Take Cullen Bunn, writer of X-Men: Blue.
-Bunn is a much-loved writer whose grasp of continuity and characterization is pretty remarkable; his Magneto series was possibly one of the best books Marvel's published in the last decade, and his current Uncanny X-Men run is generally viewed as the best of the current range of X-titles.
+Marvel's choosing some of the best writers in the business for the 'ResurrXion'.
+Take Greg Pak, an old hand at X-Men books, and writer of classics like Magneto Testament or Astonishing X-Men.
+Or Cullen Bunn, writer of X-Men: Blue.
+Bunn is a much-loved writer whose grasp of continuity and characterization is pretty remarkable; his Magneto series was possibly one of the best books Marvel's published in the last decade, and his previous Uncanny X-Men run is generally viewed as the best of the current range of X-titles.